Inaugural hot air balloon festival coming to Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — A balloon festival is happening for the first time in Fayetteville, and tickets are for sale.
+(KFTA) — A balloon festival is happening for the first time in Fayetteville, and tickets are for sale.

 The festival, SOAR NWA, is scheduled 7 a.m. to 11 p.m.
 Saturday, Aug.
 24, at Drake Field, 4500 S. School Ave. in Fayetteville.